0x1618/lingopy-python/README.md

 )
 ```

-You can also localize messages without accessing the Lingopy (which is config base).
+You can also localize messages without accessing the Lingopy (Lingopy is the configuration base for the localized strings).

 ```python
 from lingopy import Localized